3seoksw/3seoksw.github.io/_projects/DDQN-Mario.md

 ## Background

-There are some similarities between DQN and Double DQN (DDQN) in terms of both taking advantage of using $Q$ values.
+There are some similarities between DQN and Double DQN (DDQN) in terms of both taking advantage of using $$Q$$ values.
 But there is a major difference for the method to update $$Q$$ value.
 For further reference, please see [[1]](#1).